Skip to main content

 Dementia care professionals

-If you’ve been diagnosed with a dementia, you’re likely to see a number of health and social care professionals.
-Some people with dementia find this confusing, but these professionals provide important support.
+If you’ve been diagnosed with a dementia, you’re likely to see a range of health and social care professionals.
+This can be confusing, but they are there to help you and offer important support.

 Different care professionals you will meet